WHAT IS HEALTH LAW?

 4. Sharpen your writing skills by writing for Loyola's Annals of Health Law.

 6. Get to know Loyola's professors specializing in health law - Lawrence Singer, John Blum, Nadia Sawicki, Emily Benfer, Barbara Youngberg, and Cynthia Ho.
-Click here for a list of adjunct health law faculty members.

 HEALTH LAW RESOURCES